CD Soledad

 Club Deportivo Soledad was a Spanish football team based in Palma, Majorca, in the autonomous community of Balearic Islands.
-Founded in 1929, it played its last season (2009–10) in Regional Preferente, holding home games at Estadio Son Malferit, with a capacity of 3,500 seats.
+Founded in 1930, it played its last season in Regional Preferente – Mallorca, holding home games at Estadio Son Malferit, with a capacity of 3,500 seats.

 History

 In 2005, Soledad was merged with CD Paguera, which had just promoted to Tercera División.
-On July, 2010, CD Soledad was forced to dissolved due to not be able to pay fully debts with its players.
+In July 2010, CD Soledad was forced to dissolved due to not be able to pay fully debts with its players.